 Credit: @queensbotanicalgarden on Instagram

 The Queens Botanical Garden is putting on their annual Lunar New Year celebration featuring lion dance performances, zodiac crafts, demonstrations, storytime, the annual lucky plant sale, and more!
-The event will be held Sunday, February 18, from noon to 4 pm.
+The event will be held Saturday, February 8, from noon to 4 pm.
+Tickets are free and parking is $15.
 Pre-registration is recommended and ticket details are to be released soon.

 Lunar New Year Celebration at Lincoln Center (New York City)